+The City will strive to notify utilities in advance of planned City road improvement projects to allow adequate time for utilities to install, extend, replace, repair utility infrastructure in advance of the City projects.
 After any street has been constructed, reconstructed, paved or overlaid by City forces, under City contract, or under permit, the pavement surface shall not thereafter be cut or opened for a period of 3 years.
 It is understood that field conditions may warrant an exception to this Policy.
 However, the exception process in NO WAY obligates the Director to allow cutting or opening the moratorium street, and any such decisions are at the Director's discretion.

 A utility desiring to perform work in moratorium streets shall schedule a pre-application meeting with Department staff prior to submittal of a permit application.
-The fee for the pre-application is set by the City Council in the City's fee resolution and is due at the time the application is submitted.
 If an exception is granted, the Department will make a concerted effort to protect the integrity of the pavement structure, and to ensure a high quality replacement patch or overlay.
 When granting exceptions to this policy, the Director may impose conditions determined appropriate to insure the rapid and complete restoration of the street and the surface paving.